AdrianaCh87/Test-Scores-in-California/README.md

 ## Conclusions
 1. Test Takers in the 11th grade scored higher than the students in the 12th grade.
 2. For the ACT test, the Reading Test had slightly higher scores than the rest of the tests.
-3. More students signed up for the SAT than the ACT.
+3. More students signed up to take the SAT than the ACT exam.

 ## Sources:
  * California Department of Education, https://www.cde.ca.gov/ds/sp/ai/whatissat.asp